Hardwood Flooring Cost

 advertised at rock bottom, as low as $3 per square foot for instance.

-Though probably this requires the material purchase, these are simply
+And though probably requiring a material purchase, these are simply

 starting rates with a list of common extras added to the